rahulkhare2088-ets/EireneTechSociety/README.md

-The platform splits complex fulfillment logistics into three decoupled, secure layers to prevent processing bottlenecks:
+The platform splits complex fulfillment system into three decoupled, secure layers to prevent processing bottlenecks:

-Use code with caution.

-￼

 ┌──────────────────────┐